cucurryx/data_structures/README.md

-# code of Data structures
+# code of Data Structures
-the formal data structures writte in C including list, stack, queue, tree, AvlTree, HashTable and so on and I just write some fundamental functions
+these are the formal data structures writte in C, including list, stack, queue, tree, AvlTree, HashTable and so on and I just write some fundamental functions
 >for example, The **Insert()** of AvlTree